 Drought and wildfire can have lasting impacts on vegetation in the Western US.
-We are using hyperspectral and multispectral time series data to examine how different plant species are impacted by drought and how vegetation recovers in response to the combined pressures of wildfire and warming climate.
+We are using hyperspectral and multispectral time series data to examine how ecosystems are impacted by drought and how vegetation recovers in response to the combined pressures of wildfire and warming climate.
 This work also involves developing methods and applications for a next-generation satellite hyperspectral mission, the National Academies designated Surface Biology and Geology (SBG) mission.

-Increasing drought in the Western US has coincided with increased fire activity.
-Precipitation affects both fire danger and recovery of vegetation following fire.
 We are using time series remote sensing to examine links between climate and wildfire, including antecedent climate conditions in the months prior to large wildfires.
 We are also investigating how climate immediately following fires can impact recovery trajectories.
 Finally, we are using tools like Google Earth Engine to speed mapping of burn severity following fires.